pineunity/apmec/doc/source/install/deploy_openwrt.rst

                        <MEAD_NAME>
 ..

-4.Create a VNF:
+4.Create a MEA:

 .. code-block:: console

     apmec mea-create --mead-name <MEAD_NAME> <NAME>
 ..

-This VNF will contains all the firewall rules that MEAD contains by using 'cat /etc/config/firewall' in VNF.
+This MEA will contains all the firewall rules that MEAD contains by using 'cat /etc/config/firewall' in MEA.

 5.Check the status: